kletherwala/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What problem does the context API help solve?
+Context provides a way to share values between components without having to explicitly pass a prop through every level of the tree.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
-Why is the store known as a 'single source of truth' in a redux application?
+Why is the store known as a 'single source of truth' in a redux application? actions - an event that describes something that happened in the application. reducers - a function that receives the current state and an action object, decides how to update the state if necessary, and returns the new state store - an object where the current Redux application state lives.
+Known as single source of truth because all data should only exist in one location which is store.

 3. What does `redux-thunk` allow us to do?
-How does it change our `action-creators`?
+How does it change our `action-creators`? allows us to make the flow asynchronous and make API calls from our action creators. it returns a function instead of an action object.

 4. What is your favorite state management system you've learned and this sprint?
-Please explain why!
+Please explain why! redux.
+Its cleaner.